 Below, we have identified key areas that are currently impacted by rapid transformation and bold visions for the future of learning.
 We are also always interested in discussing any ideas that seek to align Boston University with emergent trends in educational innovation to improve the student experience.

-To register for any of the information sessions, open to BU faculty, leadership, and staff, please fill out this registration form.
+To register for either of the upcoming information sessions, open to BU faculty, leadership, and staff, please fill out this registration form.

 Current Focus Areas